Moneymore: Geography

 Moneymore lies in a glen.
 The Ballymully River flows through the southern part of the village.
 The river rises on a large hill, Slieve Gallion (one of the Sperrins), which has a radio tower on top.
 The village is about 35 miles (56.3 km) from the sea to the north.

 History

 There was an important battle fought near Moneymore called the battle of Móin Daire Lothair in the year 563 between the Northern Uí Néill and the Cruithin tribe which the Northern Uí Néill won.
 This battle is recorded in the Annals of Ulster and would have been a major event at the time.
 Much of Great Britain and Ireland would have descent from these two groups as there was notable mixing with Scotland over the years and the Uí Néill split to form the Southern Uí Néill in the Irish midlands around this time.

-During The Troubles, seven people were killed in or near Moneymore in violence related to the conflict, six of them by the Provisional IRA and one by the UDA.
+During The Troubles, seven people were killed in or near Moneymore in violence related to the conflict, six of them by the Provisional IRA and one by the Ulster Defence Association.